Coconut Queendom FAQ

-Oil pulling is really simple and there isn’t one way to do it, but it does take some getting used to, so take it slowly!
+Oil pulling is really simple and there isn’t one way to do it, but it can take some getting used to it, so take it slowly!

 Do what feels comfortable, without setting any time goals or expectations and see how it goes.
 Take breaks when you need to and build it up on your own pace.

 While it’s not recommended to swallow the oil as it contains waste from your body that you want to get rid of, don’t worry if you accidentally swallow a bit.

 You will see that with regular practice, it will become more intuitive and effortless and it’s so worth it!

 5. How do you create your recipes?